gao7yuan/MIT-Distributed-Systems/Lecture1.md

 - Details of worker crash recovery:
   - Map worker crashes:
-    - **master sees worker no longer responds to pings** - master如何知道workder崩溃
+    - **master sees worker no longer responds to pings** - master如何知道worker崩溃
     - crashed worker's intermediate Map **output is lost**
       - but is likely needed by every Reduce task!
     - master re-runs, spreads tasks over other GFS replicas of input.